The Pre-treatment Consultation Checklist

 In The Checklist Manifesto, Atul Gawade makes an important distinction between knowing what to do, and remembering to use that knowledge.
 Since then, safe surgery checklists have been indispensable in most clinical settings.
-The same principles apply to the pre-injection patient consultation, so we compiled the 4 essential items in any aesthetic practitioner’s Pre-treatment Consultation Checklist.
+The same principles apply to the pre-injection patient consultation, so beyond checking for allergies, pregnancy and breastfeeding, we chose four often overlooked items Pre-treatment Consultation Checklist.

 Cosmetic Consultation Checklist

-– Focus on the outcomes that are important to the patient – and which are achievable using the treatment.
+- Focus on the outcomes that are important to the patient – and which are achievable using the treatment.
 Involve the patient in actively defining ‘success’ in a realistic way.
-You should aim for an objective description of the outcome (“bigger” rather than “nicer”).
+You should aim for an objective description of the outcome (“more defined” rather than “nicer”).

 Pre-and post-treatment photography is important for various reasons.
 Not only do they make talking through areas of concern together easier, but after treatment patients can become psychologically acclimatised to the effects.
 Directly comparing with follow-up photos means you can exhibit the scale of the outcome to the patient, increasing patient satisfaction.

 For some insurance companies these photographs are a medico-legal requirement.
-In addition, they can sophisticate expected outcomes for future treatments, and of course add to your portfolio.
+In addition, they can sophisticate expected outcomes for future treatments, and of course add to your portfolio – useful if you decide to certificate your prior experience.

 – Both long and short term risks and possible complications?